Below you will find information about Reed's COVID-19 prevention strategies, COVID-19 testing, the Daily Health Check, and contact tracing.

 Results are usually back within 36 to 48 hours.
 Participants can view and print their results using the lab's portal.
 To do so, sign in with your Reed email address and password.
 If it is your first time accessing the portal, click "Forgot Password" and register using your Reed email address.

 COVID-19 Risk Assessment Group

-Once you complete the Daily Health Check, you will receive either a green "go" message and email or a red "stop" message and email.
-If you receive a "go" message, you are cleared to access Reed's buildings and grounds.
-If you receive a "stop" message, you will receive further information in a follow-up email.
-You may be asked to show proof of the green "go" message while on campus.
+Reed implemented a digital Daily Health Check that asks a few short questions about COVID-19 symptoms and risk factors.
+Once the check is completed, the participant receives either a green "go" message and email or a red "stop" message and email.
+If the participant receives a "go" message, they are cleared to access Reed's buildings and grounds.
+If they receive a "stop" message, they will receive further information in a follow-up email.

 Vendors or approved visitors are asked to complete the Daily Health Check before they access the Reed campus.
-If you are a faculty or staff member who invites a vendor or a visitor to campus, you must provide them with a link to the Daily Health Check for vendors and approved visitors and ask them to complete it before they arrive.
+The inviting faculty or staff member is responsible for providing a link to the Daily Health Check for vendors and approved visitors and asking them to complete it before they arrive.
 If you have questions regarding the Daily Health Check for vendors and approved visitors, please send an email to firstname.lastname@example.org.